-We offer you numerous licensed and free databases, search portals and learning platforms in which you will find scientific papers, statistics, company data, facts and articles from journals, newspapers and conference proceedings and much more.
+We offer you numerous licensed and free databases, search portals and learning platforms in which you will find scientific papers, statistics, company data, facts, articles from journals, newspapers, and conference proceedings and much more.

 Step 1: Select a database

-Please select a relevant database for your research.
-At the top of the page, you find a search bar with tabs for subject overviews, a search slot and the top 10 databases.
+Please select a database relevant to your research.
+At the top of the page, there is a search bar with tabs for subject overviews, a search slot and the top 10 databases.

-Tip: Databases usually cover large subject areas and science fields.
-Therefore, when searching for a suitable database, do not search with terms that are too narrow and reflect exactly your topic.
+Tip: Databases usually cover large subject areas and sciencific fields.
+Therefore, when searching for a suitable database, do not search with terms that are too narrow.
 Search for the subject area to which your topic belongs.
 Also consider comprehensive, interdisciplinary databases such as Web of Science or Scopus.

 Step 2: Start the database

 In the record lists, you will find specific access links for starting the database.
 Depending on the provider, you can access the database via eAccess, library computers, institutional login (Shibboleth) or TUM-LAN (PAC script/proxy configuration).
-The legend in the right-hand column explains which access types is suitable for whom.
+The legend in the right-hand column explains which access types are suitable for you.

 Step 3: Search in the database